Singapore-Biology-League/.github/profile/README.md

 # Hi 👋

-Singapore Biology League is a student-run annual online biology contest where students compete in groups to answer multimodal biology challenges.
+Singapore Biology League is a student-run annual online biology contest where students compete in groups to answer various types of biology challenges.

 Our team is hard at work developing our contest platform to maintain a smooth and fair experience.
 Stay tuned for more updates on our socials!